 10. Can I sue Alliant Capital Management even if I owe the debt?

-Yes, owing a debt doesn’t give collectors the right to violate the FDCPA.
+Yes.
+Owing a debt does not give collectors the right to violate the FDCPA.
 You can recover statutory damages regardless of debt validity.
+Contact The Wood Firm PLLC at +1 844-638-1122.

 For additional information about your rights under federal law, visit the Federal Trade Commission and the New York State Attorney General.